Ben-Karr/Ben-Karr.github.io/README.md

 [![Basketball Scores example](assets/BasketballScores_example.png)](https://github.com/Ben-Karr/BasketballScores)

 _Predict the scores of NCAA basketball games._
 The data in this project was webscraped so a lot of data cleaning had to be done.
-Most team names were spelled in different ways, which had to be fixed first.
+Most team names were spelled in different ways, which needed to be fixed first.
 I engineered some useful features and then trained a neural net with keras.
 I also compared it to the results of fastai and a gradient boosting algorithm.

 ## [House Pricing](https://github.com/Ben-Karr/HousePricing)
 _Data Preprocessing/Visualization | Regression | Neural Nets | Gradient Boosting | Ensemble | kaggle | pandas | fastai | XGBoost | sklearn_
 [![House Pricing example](assets/HousePricing_example.png)](https://github.com/Ben-Karr/HousePricing)
+_Predict the housing prices in a kaggle competition classic._ The main problem with this dataset was, that both the 'none-value' (eg there is no basement) and the missing value were encoded as `nan`.
+I manually filled all missing values appropriately and learned a Neural Net and a Gradient Booster to predict the house prices.
+I also ensembled both learners to decrease the error value.

 ## [Titanic](https://github.com/Ben-Karr/Titanic/)
 _Data Preprocessing | Feature Engineering | Classification | Neural Nets | Hyperparameter optimization | kaggle | pandas | fastai | sklearn | XGBoost_